powerslider/ultimate-gopher/00-baby-gopher/01-syntax-and-types/03-declaring-variables.md

 var a int = 1
 ```

-- The above mentioned declaration forms are called __long variable declarations__ in Go.
+- The above-mentioned declaration forms are called __long variable declarations__ in Go.
 - You can also use __short variable declaration__:

 ```go